Conifer, Colorado

 Conifer is an unincorporated community in Jefferson County, Colorado, United States.
 Conifer is located along U.S. Route 285 in the foothills west of Denver.

 History

-A post office called Conifer was established in 1894.
+The Conifer, Colorado, post office operated from November 16, 1894, until February 28, 1929, but then a new Conifer, Colorado, post office open on October 1, 1960.
 Some say the community was named after George Conifer, the proprietor of a local tavern, while others believe conifer trees near the original town site caused the name to be selected.
+It is possible that George Conifer was merely a byname, or even that he never existed, as no person with this surname appears in the census.